- Piping to Individual Drip Components

 In previous versions of Irrigation F/X, you would have been required to dead-end a lateral pipe from a valve to a drip area for the valve to be recognized as piped to that area.
 We've since engineered drip areas with the ability to connect automatically with valves placed within them.
 If you've placed a valve within a drip area but that area doesn't seem to be recognizing the valve, you may need to update to the latest version.

 If you're looking to place multiple valves within a single area in order to calculate how the flow will split between the valves, we recommend using our Schematic Irrigation tool.
 Valves placed within a Schematic area will also be recognized as being piped to that area, allowing you to make a quick determination of the flow to each valve without the need to pipe to the area where you place them.
-For more information, please see our documentation section on placing valves within Schematic areas.
+For more information, see our placing valves within Schematic areas documentation.

 Piping to a Transition Point Within a Drip Area